+messages and that may be characterized by impairment in an outcost.

+Placements

+regular classroom with monitoring from the LST/LRT

+Admissions Criteria

-- mild to moderate articulation problems
+mild to moderate articulation problems

-- moderate to severe articulation problems
+moderate to severe articulation problems

-- cleft palate
+cleft palate

-- · voice disorder
+voice disorder

-- fluency disorder
+fluency disorder

-- phonology disorder
+phonology disorder

+Criteria for Change in Placement

-- frequency and intensity are individualized depending upon needs as determined by the school speech-language pathologist (5 years of age to grade 8) - after grade 8, an assessment, consultation or home/school suggestions upon request - consultation - screening - formal/informal testing - CHEO School Based Rehabilitation Services discharge their cases when they reach the mild to moderate level.
+frequency and intensity are individualized depending upon needs as determined by the school speech-language pathologist (5 years of age to grade 8) after grade 8, an assessment, consultation or home/school suggestions upon request consultation screening formal/informal testing CHEO School Based Rehabilitation Services discharge their cases when they reach the mild to moderate level.
 They may refer to the PATP or community agencies as appropriate

-- classroom teacher

-- speech-language pathologist
+Available Resources

-- CHEO School-based Rehabilitation Services

-- parent(s)/ guardian(s), and volunteers

-- Parent Articulation Training Program (PATP)

-- Learning Support Services personnel provide assessment and consultative services to the special education teacher
+classroom teacher speech-language pathologist CHEO School-based Rehabilitation Services parent(s)/ guardian(s), and volunteers Parent Articulation Training Program (PATP) Learning Support Services personnel provide assessment and consultative services to the special education teacher.

-Service Delivery Model
+to the special education teacher Service Delivery Model